Distributed-Deep-Learning/MiniPs/report/report.md

 ### Rollback Performance

-Use a example, the configuration is:
+I use a example to demonstrate the performance, the configuration is:

 * Database: `hdfs:///datasets/classification/webspam`
 * CheckPoint Interval: 300 (iterations)